-Marilyn Nelson is professor emerita of English at the University of Connecticut and a chancellor of the Academy of American Poets.
-She is the 2012 recipient of the Poetry Society of America’s Frost Medal for "distinguished lifetime achievement in poetry."
-Her books include The Fields of Praise: New and Selected Poems, Mrs. Nelson’s Class, and The Meeting House.
+Marilyn Nelson is professor emerita of English at the University of Connecticut.
+She is the recipient of the Poetry Society of America’s Frost Medal “for distinguished lifetime achievement” and the 2019 Ruth Lilly Poetry Prize.
+Her most recent books include Mrs. Nelson’s Classroom and The Meeting House.

 Krista Tippett, host: Poetry reading framed the On Being Gathering this year, and we’re so happy now to share these slices of beauty, elation, and contemplation with you.
 Here’s how Marilyn Nelson opened our Sunday morning.

 Marilyn Nelson: Good, good, good, good morning.
 So [laughs] I’m gonna read you some poems.

 I thought I would read a couple of longish poems and a couple of short poems.
 I’m gonna start with one of the longish poems.
 I think what I have to say about it — I write narratives, and that’s what this is.
 It has three voices.
 One is my voice, one is the voice of a taxi driver, and one is the voice of my muse.
 And I’ll change my voice so that you can recognize the changes.
 It’s called “Faster Than Light.”
 And I decided to read it late last night after meeting my housemate, Natalie, and talking about physics.
 “Faster Than Light.”

 Thank you.
 So I thought I’d read maybe just two little poems, and then one that’s a little bit longer, but it’s not as long as that one.
 This is called “Crows.”

 [poem: “Crows” by Marilyn Nelson]